mako-framework/docs/08_learn_more/00_array_helper.md

 Arr::random(['green', 'blue', 'red', 'orange']);
 ```

-The `isAssoc` method returns TRUE if the array is associative and FALSE if not.
+The `isAssoc` method returns `true` if the array is associative and `false` if not.

 ```
-// $assoc will be set to FALSE
+// $assoc will be set to "false"

 $assoc = Arr::isAssoc([1, 2, 3]);

-// $assoc will be set to TRUE
+// $assoc will be set to "true"

 $assoc = Arr::isAssoc(['one' => 1, 'two' => 2, 'three' => 3]);
 ```